johnboy693/kids-dreams/README.md

 1. When a child is clicked on in the browser, which module contains the code that will execute on that event happening?
 Can you explain the algorithm of that logic?
    > Your answer here

+The code is within the same module, "Kids.js".
+The event listener looks for certain areas on the page, and executes a window alert.
+In this case in the data type "child" was embedded in the meta data so that only items with that data type will excecute the widow alert

 2. In the **Pairings** module, why must the `findCelebrityMatch()` function be invoked inside the `for..of` loop that iterates the kids array?
    > Your answer here

+The findCelebrityMatch() function imports the celebrity data into the Pairings function so that as you iterate through each of the kids, it will find the celebrity match corresponding to each kid.

 3. In the **CelebrityList** module, can you describe how the name of the sport that the celebrity plays can be displayed in the window alert text?
    > Your answer here

+In the for..of loop the attribute for the celebrity's sport is already set.
+So, when the user clicks on a celebrity's name, it first looks to make sure that it has the celebrity type tag, and if it does then it'll display both the name and the sport of that celebrity.

 4. Can you describe, in detail, the algorithm that is in the `main` module?
    > Your answer here

+   1) At the beginning of the main module the Pairings, Celebrities, and Kids modules are imported.
+   2) To be honest, I'm not sure how to explain "const mainContainer = document.querySelector("#container")" and mainContainer.innerHTML = applicationHTML
+   3) const "applicationHTML =" dictates the structure of the HTML for the webpage.
+      1. Sets the first heading for the page “Make a Memory…”
+      2. Next, it loads two articles, the first containing two          sections.
+The first article is given the class “details”, while the inner two sections are given the class of “detail–column” which allows the details.css module to dictate the structure of the 2 articles
+      3. The 2 sections contain the headers of “Kids” and “Celebrities” and both contain the the functions ${Kids()} and ${Celebrities()} respectively that return the HTML that is generated in their modules